Idioms starting with the letter "G"

 get around something: to find a different way to avoid a problem or difficult situation.

-- I’m going to turn down the side road to try to get around traffic.
+- I’m going to turn here and drive down the side road to try to get around traffic.

 - I’ll ask our engineering department if they can try to get around this problem.